KnufflPuffl/mysql2C/README.md

 simply require the provided autoloader.php file.

+## Configuration

+All you have to do is adjust the config.php file with your database connection parameters.

 ## Initialization

 Before you can use mysql2c it has to create the PHP Class Files first.
 To do this call $mysql2c->createClasses();